VLVentura/Games/Sudoku_py/README.md

 #### Sudoku solver

-If you press the space bar, the game will solver by itself.
-It's done by a Backtracking Algorithm, that you can read about [here](https://www.geeksforgeeks.org/sudoku-backtracking-7/)
+If you press the space bar, the game will rsolve by itself.
+It's done by a Backtracking Algorithm, that you can read about [here](https://www.geeksforgeeks.org/sudoku-backtracking-7/).

 #### Drawing things